HeiningaVE/HeiningaVE.github.io/CV.md

 * Teaching Assistent for "Statistics 1B"
 * Teaching Assistent for "Statistics 1A"

-## Invited talks
-* Interdisciplinary Center Psychopathology and Emotion regulation (ICPE) - University Medical Centre Groningen, on Rmarkdown, June 6 2019
-* Department of Developmental Psychology - Tilburg University, every child is different project, February 12 2019
-* Contextual Psychiatry - Leuven University, on the signature of anhedonia, April 23 2018
-* Quantitative Psychology and Individual Differences - Leuven University, on anhedonia and the No Fun No Glory Project, April 17 2018
-* Department of Developmental Psychology - Tilburg University, Sociomarker paper, April 16 2018
-* Social studies - Hanze University of Applied Sciences, on anhedonia and the No Fun No Glory Project, 2017
-* Nursing - Hanze University of Applied Sciences, on anhedonia and the No Fun No Glory Project, 2017
-* Adolescent Cognition and Emotion (ACE) Lab - Seattle Pacific University (USA), on anhedoniaand the No Fun No Glory Project, July 2015

 ## Membership board councils and committees
 September 2019 - Present